annie-qiu26/illiniorganiser/README.md

 Packages are all the third party Python modules we need to run our app, such as Django.
 Packaging tools exist to streamline the package installation process.
 [Pipenv](https://docs.pipenv.org) is the best Python packaging tool out there.
 Pip is required to install Pipenv; if you don't have it already, check out [this link](https://pip.pypa.io/en/stable/installing/) to set it up.
 Once you have Pip installed, run the following commands in your terminal:
 1. `pip install pipenv` Installs pipenv itself
 2. `pipenv install` Creates a virtual environment, installs the packages listed in Pipfile into the virtual environment.
 The location of the virtualenv will be displayed.
 3. Set the python interpreter in PyCharm to the the virtualenv created by Pipenv.
-Do this by going to Preferences > Project:illiniorganiser > Project Interpreter and adding a new local interpreter.
-Set the location to the path of the virtualenv's python interpreter, which on Mac should look similar to `~/.local/share/virtualenvs/illiniorganiser-sMBxFtlA/bin/python3.4`.
+By default, PyCharm will use your system Python interpreter, which doesn't have the necessary packages installed.
+Change this by going to PyCharm > Preferences > Project:illiniorganiser > Project Interpreter and adding a new local interpreter.
+Set the location to the path of the virtualenv's python interpreter.

 ### Running Django
 Once you have installed the packages with Pipenv, run these commands to get the server going: